PerlaMolina/BMI212-AURA/README.md

-# BMI212-AURA
+# AURA (ADHD Understanding & Recognition Algorithm): Multimodal Machine Learning for Accurate ADHD Diagnosis Across Sexes.

-## AURA (ADHD Understanding & Recognition Algorithm): Multimodal Machine Learning for Accurate ADHD Diagnosis Across Sexes.
+## Abstract

 Attention-Deficit/Hyperactivity Disorder (ADHD) is severely underdiagnosed in women and young girls, with 50-75% cases are estimated to be missed leading to delayed treatment, worsened mental health outcomes,